Remote Proctor NOW Policy for Online Exams

-- Students are responsible for self‐testing the functionality of the system a minimum of one week prior to all Remote Proctored examinations so that any required troubleshooting can be accomplished.
+- Students are responsible for self‐testing the functionality of the system within one week prior to all Remote Proctored examinations so that any required troubleshooting can be accomplished.
 Students are also responsible for self-testing the functionality again within 24 hours of taking an exam because system updates in the interim could impact the functionality.
 Completing these self-testing steps will decrease unanticipated functionality issues at the time of the exam.
 Students should contact their faculty member for available practice exams.

 - Students must purchase a whiteboard no larger than 9″ x 12″and dry erase markers to be used during examinations rather than sheets of paper.
-The only exception is if examinations are taken in the Frist Nursing Informatics Center in which only paper will be allowed.
+The only exception is if examinations are taken in the Frist Nursing Informatics Center, where only paper will be allowed.

 - Students must close and restart computers before logging into the proctored test environment.
 All other programs and/or windows on the testing computer MUST be closed prior to logging into the proctored test environment and must remain closed until the exam is completed.

 - Students MUST establish identity using the VU Identification badge or an official Driver License following the procedures as outlined in the RPNOW instructions.